-This document outlines the various elements and variables that should be considered when planning your Riak cluster.
+This document outlines the various elements and variables to keep in mind when planning your Riak cluster.
 Your use case and environment variables will be specific to what you're building, but this document should set you on the right path when planning and launching a Riak cluster.

-RAM should be viewed as the most important resource when sizing your Riak cluster.
-Aside from helping you keep more data closer to your users, memory will also be required when running complex MapReduce queries and for caching data to provide low-latency request times.
+RAM is the most important resource when sizing your Riak cluster.
+Memory keeps data closer to your users.
+Memory is essential for running complex MapReduce queries or caching data to provide low-latency request times.

 Bitcask and Memory Requirements